ai-proxy

 The ai-proxy

-plugin simplifies access to LLM providers and models by transforming plugin configurations into the designated request format.
+plugin simplifies access to LLM and embedding models by transforming plugin configurations into the designated request format.
+The plugin supports the integration with OpenAI, DeepSeek, and other OpenAI-compatible APIs.

-The full plugin feature is currently only available in Enterprise and will be made available in open-source APISIX in 3.12.0 release.
+The updated plugin usage in this doc is currently only available in API7 Enterprise and will become available in APISIX in the 3.12.0 release.

 Examples